Recent Changes Search:

 ZT - 1060 = XA

-This is the official Zanaryan calendar as devised by astrologers in the Temple of Farahij, and so seasons listed here are for the southern hemisphere.
+The official Zanaryan calendar (ZT) was devised by astrologers in the Temple of Farahij?.
+Seasons are listed for the southern hemisphere.

-Sharbina4th – 5thSummer83Sharbina used to be two months, but Khamshahr was merged with it 1850 years ago when the Naharar of the period decided he didn't like the month's name.
-As a result, Sharbina is the longest month of the year.
+Shahrbina4th – 5thSummer83Shahrbina used to be two months, but Khamshahr was merged with it 1,850 years ago when the Naharar? of the period decided he didn't like the month's name.
+As a result, Shahrbina is the longest month of the year.

 Settasha6thAutumn32Settasha is another transitional month that begins on the official day marked as the last of summer.